-In addition to selecting and maintaining reliable mite-resistant bee stock, a major objective of the Hilo Bee program is to deliver high-quality, properly mated Hilo Bees at commercial scale to the US beekeeping industry.
+In addition to selecting and maintaining mite-resistant bee stock, a major objective of the Hilo Bee program is to deliver high-quality, properly mated Hilo “production” queens at commercial scale to the US beekeeping industry.

-Hawaii Island Honey Company is very satisfied with the performance of the Hilo Bees, and is now using only Hilo queens in all of its 6,000 production colonies.
-As queen production continues to scale up, the program recently offered limited quantities of queens to beekeepers who manage colonies for honey production and pollination.
+Hawaii Island Honey Company has been using Hilo Bees in all of its 6800 production colonies and in 6000 colonies in a sister operation in Louisiana, and is very satisfied with the performance of the stock.
+As queen production continues to scale up, the program is offering limited quantities of Hilo queens to beekeepers who manage colonies for honey production and pollination.
 Research and experience show that selection progress in honey bees degrades without deliberate maintenance.
 We therefore seek to carefully manage the early release of Hilo bees through close consultation with participating beekeepers in the following ways:

-Monitoring performance, survival and Varroa infestations of colonies throughout the season, comparing to non-selected stocks when possible.
+Monitoring performance, survival and Varroa infestations of colonies throughout the season, comparing Hilo Bee performance to other commercial bee stocks when possible.

-Gathering feedback to inform the ongoing breeding program
+Gathering feedback that can be used to help guide the ongoing breeding program.

-Beekeepers who received queens in 2020 were asked to not propagate the bees.
-We still discourage propagation because of the need to maintain genetic integrity of the stock by having an adequate supply of Hilo drones to mate with the grafted Hilo queens.
+Beekeepers who received queens are asked to not propagate the bees.
+We discourage propagation because of the need to maintain genetic integrity of the stock by having an adequate supply of Hilo drones to mate with the grafted Hilo queens.
 Queens mated to non-Hilo drones may create highly variable colonies.
-The Varroa resistance of such colonies is unpredictable, so we encourage thorough monitoring of mite levels and treatment where necessary.
+The Varroa resistance of such colonies is unpredictable, so we encourage thorough monitoring of mite levels and treating colonies if necessary.